limadelic/cupid0/rules/style.md

-1. Empty line after multi-line def
+- Empty line after any do block that spans multiple lines
-2. Empty line before end
+- Empty line before end
-3. Only use parens when forced to
+- Only use parens when forced to